Ford E-Transit Review

 The most important electric vehicle in the UK isn’t a medium-sized SUV, or a flashy new 600bhp sports crossover.
 It’s not a cute supermini, or an electrified 4X4 - it’s the new Ford E-Transit.

-They’re quiet, powerful and easy to drive.
+There are a lot of reasons why electric power does make so much sense for commercial vans.
+It makes them quiet, powerful and easy to drive.
 They’re allowed into low-emissions zones in cities for nothing (though they still need to be registered), and they cost less to run and service.
 As long as they’ve got enough range, they’re a bit of a no-brainer.

-The battery - like an electric car - is mounted out of the way under the floor, and the heavy duty rear suspension has been redesigned to cope with proper loads and still make the e-Transit handle properly whether loaded or unloaded.
+The battery - like an electric car - is mounted out of the way under the floor, and the heavy duty rear suspension has been redesigned to cope with proper loads and still make the E-Transit handle properly whether loaded or unloaded.
 Again, it depends on the version, but it’ll take up to 1,758kg of … things.

-Ford E-Transit battery, range and charging
+Battery, range and charging

-Ford E-Transit practicality and load space
+Practicality and load space

 Ok, so this is where it gets a bit complicated when it comes to ‘spec’ on an E-Transit, because there’s quite a few ways to skin this Ford cat.
 With three possible lengths and two height options, as well as a bare chassis cab (to which any specialist equipment can be bolted), there’s a few options.
 Add to the mix crew-cab choices to carry people and a couple of different trims, and there’s a fractal of possibles.